Toy

 From 1 year to adulthood, their recommended portion size is 1/2 to a 3/4 cup of high-quality dry food twice a day.

-The quantity of food fed to your Yorkie is very much dependent on its size and should be monitored accordingly.
+The quantity of food fed to your Yorkie is very much dependent on their size and should be monitored accordingly.

 Prices range from $300 to $900 to adopt a Yorkshire Terrier.
 It is important to remember to research who you are getting them from, as this will eliminate any unwanted potential problems in the long run.